 Figure 4: Idealized catchment.
 This idealized catchment diagram is used to represent the catchment concept with no emphasis on any realization or representation.
 In the diagrams below, aspects of this diagram are highlighted to emphasize particular concepts of the HY_Features conceptual model.

 Across hydrologic disciplines the concept of catchment defined in this standard is the recognized conceptual unit of study where hydrologic processes take place.
-Catchment boundary, catchment area, and linear flowpath are the most common geometric realizations of a catchment, and are widely used to create cartographic views of a catchment.
+Catchment boundary, catchment area, and linear flowpath are the most common geospatial realizations of a catchment, and are widely used to create cartographic views of a catchment.
 Map layers that separately visualize the hydrographic network of water bodies (typically as blue lines for small rivers and blue polygons for larger rivers and lakes) and of channels (typically lines displaying a drainage pattern indicating the path flow may follow), or a network of hydrometric monitoring stations, are usually combined to portray the represented catchment as a whole.
 Such cartographic data products are usually exposed in map services, while the water body or channel features are provided with an appropriate geometry and location usually in features services.
-To illustrate these ideas, Figure 4 shows an idealized watershed with different graphical representations highlighted.
+To illustrate these ideas, Figure 4 shows an idealized catchment with different graphical representations highlighted.

-Figure 5: Multiple graphical realizations of a catchment (from top left to bottom right): a) Catchment boundary, b) Catchment area, c) flowpath of catchment d) network of sub catchments, e) cartographic view, f) abstract flow paths, g) hydrographic network, h) network of logically connected monitoring stations.
+Figure 5: Multiple graphical representations of a catchment (from top left to bottom right): a) Catchment boundary, b) Catchment area, c) flowpath of catchment d) network of sub catchments, e) cartographic view, f) abstract flow paths, g) hydrographic network, h) network of logically connected monitoring stations.

-Each of these graphical realizations is a different way of looking at the catchment and its interaction with other features.
+Each of these graphical representations is a different way of looking at the catchment and its interaction with other features.
 It is generally not possible to inspect a particular realization and understand all characteristics of the catchment because different types of features are often realized using identical data models.
 For example, a map showing a set of catchment polygons may display an aggregate of sub-catchments, or a collection of catchment polygons that overlap each other occupying the same space.
 In order to understand what catchment concept is being realized, the more detailed information about their type and role in a data model needs to be declared.
 These relationships and potential constraints may be declared between a high-order catchment and the catchments generally nested therein, or between an aggregate network of catchments that encompasses nested catchments without any overlap, or the upstream-downstream direction of flow for a set of catchment polygons.

 In some cases, a catchment may be realized as an identified feature without specified geometry that takes part in a topological network of catchments.
 This is common, for example, in data systems supporting hydrologic modeling.
 Catchment attributes needed to parameterize a model may be generated using various geospatial data sets, but the geometric information is not necessary for the actual modelling.
 In applications like this, and in data systems supporting such applications, a catchment can be realized by an identifier, attributes, and topological connections that are not necessarily the same as would be implied by geometric representation of a catchment.
 That is, while a catchment has a geometric representation that is an area, which would imply it is a topological face, the catchment can have a non-geometric realization that is a topological edge which conveys flow from inflow to outflow.
 This flexibility, where a realization of a catchment feature does not need to have an explicit geometric representation allows a decoupling of visual and conceptual concerns with the ability to explicitly link data products that would not otherwise be easily related.